Supplement: ODE Plugin Explanation¶

 triangles.push_back(tri);

-// Adds to the triangular vertex number in the ODELink object.
+// Add to triangle vertex numbers in ODELink object.

 }